The 'Surplus Stigma' of Borderline Personality Disorder

 I feel like I am trapped in a house alone with my BPD, isolated from the outside world.
 If I peak my eyes through a window, I see others met with support and understanding as they disclose their bad days, anxieties, or sorrows.
 But if I disclose my BPD, my symptoms are viewed as an overreaction, scary, needy, or minimized.
 I don’t know what it is like outside of this window.
 I feel like I cannot step outside of this “borderline” because those around me will not let me or accept me.

-Some research to help shed light on the BPD stigma show these attitudes may hinder the progress made in treatment and damage the doctor-patient relationship.
+Research to help shed light on the BPD stigma shows these attitudes may hinder the progress made in treatment and damage the doctor-patient relationship.
 This leads to further consequences.
 Stigma puts a barrier on mental health resources for BPD.
-If an illness is viewed so harshly, those who have it may be less likely to reveal struggles and seek out treatment.
+If an illness is viewed so harshly, people who have it may be less likely to reveal struggles and seek out treatment.
 The negative views against BPD have not only held me back from seeking out services and treatment, but it has horribly triggered my symptoms, heightened my self-hatred, and fueled the painful thoughts and paranoia.

 It is true many professionals may lack the skills or background needed to treat a specific group of severe patients, especially considering mental health care lacked tools to treat BPD for a long time.
-Yet, the negative assumptions and attitudes are still problematic.
+Yet, the negative assumptions and attitudes are problematic regardless.
 It is clearly not helpful to the clinician or patient, nor is it necessary, to continue to associate BPD to such negativity.

-Undoubtedly, BPD is in dire need of understanding.
-It has been estimated multiple times that up to one out of 10 of those with the disorder die by suicide, and up to eight out of ten attempt suicide, an average of three times.
+Unfortunately, there are many mental health professionals and people who have the disorder who simply do not understand BPD or even acknowledge it.
+BPD is in dire need of understanding.
+It has been estimated multiple times that up to one out of 10 of those with the disorder die by suicide, and up to eight out of ten attempt suicide an average of three times.

-Thankfully, the stigma and myths of BPD have been refuted and pointed out by numerous professionals.
-They have provided evidence-based treatments and models that improve the outcome of the disorder.
+Thankfully, the stigma, myths, and misunderstandings of BPD have been refuted and pointed out by numerous professionals.
+They have provided evidence-based treatments and models that improve the outcome of the disorder and spread awareness.

-Dr. Marsha Linehan’s widely used model of BPD truly captures the essence of the disorder and what we overcome every day.
+Dr. Marsha Linehan’s widely used model of BPD truly captures the essence of the disorder and how at its core, BPD has to do with the limbic system and emotional vulnerability.
 She created a highly effective BPD treatment known as dialectical behavior therapy.